 In a previous post, we discussed how conducting marketing research early in product development can help point you in the right direction by brainstorming new product concepts, identifying and optimizing your best ideas, and validating these ideas before investing in development.
-In this post, we are discussing another point during the product development process when research can provide valuable intelligence to help increase the likelihood of success: just before product launch.
+In this post, we are discussing another point during the development process when new product research can provide valuable intelligence to help increase the likelihood of success: just before launch.

 Final Check of Product Features